Spring Framework Tutorial For Beginners - 100 Steps

 • Restart the app and You are ready!

-Spring Boot can setup the database for you using Hibernate
+Spring Boot can set up the database for you using Hibernate

-• none : No action will be performed.
+• none – No action will be performed

-• create-only : Database creation will be generated.
+• create-only – Database creation will be generated

-• drop : Database dropping will be generated.
+• drop – Database dropping will be generated

-• validate : Validate the database schema
+• validate – Validates the database schema

-• update : Update the database schema
+• update – Updates the database schema to match the entities

 application.properties